WELCOME TO OUR REPUBLIC OF TATARSTAN

 In 2014 the ruined in past and renovated former capital of the Volga Bulgaria the city of Bulgar (Northern Mecca, 190 km far from Kazan) is enrolled into the UNESCO World Heritage list as a historical and archeological complex.

-Nowadays the former citadel of the Russian tsar Ivan the Terrible the Island Sviazhsk (a part of the region, 30 km far from Kazan) is a candidate for inclusion on the UNESCO World Heritage List in the future.
+In 2017 two objects of the former citadel of the Russian tsar Ivan the Terrible the Island Sviazhsk (a part of the region, 30 km far from Kazan) were also included on the UNESCO World Heritage List.

 You can learn more about our region here: